tadek-project/tadek-tutorial/doc/source/configuration.rst

 categories:

 * *common* -- configuration files that are used by all the tools of the framework
-* Specific to a program -- configuration files that are defined exclusively for one tool: *tadek-ui*, *tadek*, *tadek-explorer*
+* Specific to a program -- configuration files that are defined exclusively for one tool: *tadek-ui*, *tadek-runner*, *tadek-explorer*

 .. note::
     Some configuration files store internal settings that are maintained